DeliciousRaspberryPi/TaskTrackerIssues/README.md

 # TaskTrackerIssues

-A place to gather issues with my private project
+Anyone involved in my closed beta, please use this project to report issues using my app.